Stocks Rally, Driven by Bank and Energy Sectors

 Even so, such stocks have enjoyed an extraordinary run-up this year, thanks to profits that have remained resilient during the coronavirus pandemic and a sense that Big Tech will benefit as more Americans continue working from home.
 Apple is up 57% for the year, while Amazon is up 72%.
 Tesla's stock has quintupled in 2020.

-Markets have been turbulent in recent weeks due to investors' concerns about rising or elevated levels of coronavirus infections, the uneven pace of economic recovery, political risks and tensions between Beijing and Washington.
+Markets have been turbulent in recent weeks due to investors' concerns about rising or elevated levels of coronavirus infections, the uneven pace of economic recovery, stalled stimulus talks between Democrats and Republicans in Washington, and continued tensions between the U.S. and China.

 "It's a very different environment than that we've seen for any other election," said James McCormick, a strategist at NatWest Markets.
 "As an investor, you have to protect yourself because you just don't know how this is going to swing."